sjmarshy/befalls/docs/symptom-tracking--that-which-befalls.md

 Initially, I think constructing the core, simplest state of things would be best - get something working quickly.
 As to what the core would be could be an excercise later for this document

+I think in the future, it might be wonderful to have a look at something like statsd and the type of counters available, I think these things might be useful.

+another option is having TYPES such as

+cumulative :- always adds up over time

+cumulativePerPeriod :- adds up per period of given time, i.e x hours of sleep per day, once a day it resets (would we need to provide the time this resets at? hopefully not)

+discrete :- each action is separate, but could be related.
+E.G mood isn't cumulative.

 # How would this be stored?
 Handled across devices?

 Of course, it would be more useful if this tool was on me at all times.
 While to most this may suggest a phone, for me as a developer I frequently (if not more frequently than not) set my phone aside and focus strongly on a laptop screen.
 For this reason, at first at least we're going with a node server/electron frontend.